dktrcoco/GamingGladiator/README.md

 You can also reach us through GitHub directly via our accounts (listed above).

 ## Future

+As our code is structured currently, we will need to implement a limitation to the number of accounts that can be entered into the competition.

 Future Work: Fortnite, Call of Duty: Modern Warefare, Grand Theft Auto Tournament,